fry69/bluesky-migration-guide/README.md

 Key Type: P-256 / secp256r1 / ES256 private key
 Secret Key (Multibase Syntax): save this securely (eg, add to password manager)
 	[secret key]
-Public Key (DID Key Syntax): share or publish this (eg, in DID document)
+Public Key (DID Key Syntax): share or publish this (e.g., in DID document)
 	did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY
 ```
-> [!warning]
+> [!WARNING]
-> Keep the secret key safe, whoever has control of this key can take over your account
+> Keep the secret key safe.
+Whoever has control of this key can take over your account.

-Now I tried to add the key to my DID document, but the token I used was already expired (maybe less than an hour lifetime?):
+Now I tried to add the key to my DID document, but the token I used was already expired (tokens may have less than an hour lifetime):
 ```
 $ goat account plc add-rotation-key --token [via mail] did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY
 400: ExpiredToken: Token is expired